avy234/FaceRecognition/README.md

 Use case: Ideal for personal authentication systems, attendance tracking, or simple facial verification tasks.

+### ⚠️Limitation:
+- This system can be fooled by static images.
+If someone obtains a clear photo of the authorized face and presents it to the webcam, the algorithm may incorrectly verify it as a match.
+- This makes it insecure for high-stakes authentication where spoofing attacks are a concern.
+For robust security, consider using liveness detection or multi-factor authentication.

 ---

 ## Languages and Utilities Used